MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 ### Update-SPHelp PowerShell cmdlet

-As SharePoint PowerShell cmdlets have been converted from snap-ins to modules in SharePoint Server Subscription Edition, the Update-SPHelp cmdlet is removed and no longer necessary to download the latest cmdlet help content.
+As SharePoint PowerShell cmdlets are converted from snap-ins to modules in SharePoint Server Subscription Edition, the Update-SPHelp cmdlet is removed and no longer necessary to download the latest cmdlet help content.

 ### Access Services 2010